BenjaminShinar/Books-Resources/CPP Confrences/CoreC++2023/README.md

 ### C++ Evolution

-C++ stared with two goals - efficient use of hardware (like C), and managing complexity (based on simula). it also meant enforcing argument type checking. a different jey idea is to "represent concepts in code". <cpp>RAII</cpp> - resource acquisition is initialization, not only memory resources, also file handles, locks, sockets, shaders.\
+C++ stared with two goals - efficient use of hardware (like C), and managing complexity (based on Simula). it also meant enforcing argument type checking. a different jey idea is to "represent concepts in code". <cpp>RAII</cpp> - resource acquisition is initialization, not only memory resources, also file handles, locks, sockets, shaders.\
 In the early 80's, Object oriented programming was emerging, encapsulation, abstraction, overloading. then we have templates, containers, algorithms, smart pointers and exceptions.

 ### C++ Core Guidelines